arestivo/slides/markdown/css3.md

 # Shorthands

-As with other properties we can use more than one value in the radius property to change the border radius of several corners at the same time.
+As with other properties, we can use more than one value in the *border-radius* property to simultaneously change the *radius* of several corners.

 The possible combinations are as follows: